baharpan/cosmo/README.md

 Follow all steps listed in Building notes of VARI (https://github.com/cosmo-team/cosmo/tree/VARI#building-notes)
 ```
 # Input
-Either .fasta or .fastq files. with integer ids
+.fastq files
 # Output
-.fasta file of gene-sized sequences spanning the SNPs, with specifying the SNP index and varying Nucleotides.
+.fasta file of gene-sized sequences spanning the SNPs, with specifying the SNP index and varying nucleotides.
 ## Running LueVari
 ```
 #count the k-mers